 “Founded in 2002 with one goal in mind – to brew unexpected, relatable, great tasting beer”, partners Bill Cherry and Jeff Neiblum brought to life the magnificent ideas for Switchback Brewery.
 Jeff’s entrepreneurial spirit and community mindset blazed a trail for Vermont breweries and other local brew pubs, while Bill's scientific approach to brewing resulted in meticulous perfection. - Read More: Switchback Brewery

 Bill envisioned Switchback Ale, the brewery's flagship beer, long before they stepped their first barley.
-Somehow, maximizing complexity and flavor while serving up a fresh, crisp beer..
+Somehow, maximizing complexity and flavor while serving up a fresh, crisp beer.
 The idea?
 To leave the beer unfiltered and carbonated 100% naturally, resulting in a beer brewed to a ‘flavor idea’ as opposed to any ‘existing style guidelines.’
 The very first pint of Switchback Ale ever served was at Ake’s Place on the Church Street Marketplace on October 22, 2002.

 Bar

 As Switchback began to expand their distribution network, demand grew in lockstep.
-Switchback added state-of-the art German equipment, including a copper brewhouse from the Brauerei Schmucker in Beerfelden, Germany as well as bottling and canning facilities to keep up with their retail demand.
+Switchback added state-of-the-art German equipment, including a copper brewhouse from the Brauerei Schmucker in Beerfelden, Germany as well as bottling and canning facilities to keep up with their retail demand.

 In 2014, the Tap Room at Switchback opened on Flynn Avenue in Burlington’s South End Arts District.
 Switchback utilizes the tasting room as an outlet to showcase experimental brews and limited batches.
-Their Tap Room is an excellent example of a local, hometown brewery with floor to ceiling windows, wood paneling, and their brewing operation through the interior glass windows next to the bar.
+Their Tap Room is an excellent example of a local, hometown brewery with floor-to-ceiling windows, wood paneling, and their brewing operation through the interior glass windows next to the bar.

 Beer Bottles